fsmosca/pgnhelper/README.md

     * round-robin result table generation

 ## Change log
-version 0.5.0
+version 0.6.0

 ```
-* Added armageddon tie-break system as in Norway chess.
+* Fix SB tie-break column.

+Current state after the fix.
+1. Without armageddon tie-break, there is SB column.
+2. With armageddon tie-break, there is no SB column.
 ```